Berenice Troglodytica: Ptolemaic era

 In the 19th century Belzoni found traces of several of the watering stations.

-Berenice was able to generate some commerce locally: The mines of Gebel Zabara and Wadi Sikait in the adjacent mountains, and the island of Ophiodes (now Zabargad Island) in the mouth of Berenice's harbor, were rich sources of gemstones (peridot?) at that time called “topaz” and “emerald”.
+Berenice was able to generate some commerce locally: The mines of Gebel Zabara and Mons Smaragdus at Wadi Sikait in the adjacent mountains, and the island of Ophiodes (now Zabargad Island) in the mouth of Berenice's harbor, were rich sources of gemstones (peridot?) at that time called “topaz” and “emerald”.

 Imperial Roman era

 From the 1st century BCE until the 2nd century CE, Berenice was one of the critical way-stations for trade between the Indian subcontinent, Arabia, and Upper Egypt.
 It was connected to Antinoöpolis on the River Nile in Lower Egypt by the Via Hadriana in 137 CE.

 The trade from Berenice along the Red Sea coast is described in the 1st century CE travelogue Periplus of the Erythraean Sea, written by a Greek merchant based in Alexandria.
 The Periplus states that "on the right-hand coast next below Berenice is the country of the Berbers", thereby placing Berenice Troglodytica just north of ancient Barbara.

 In the 4th century Berenice had again become an active port.
 Under the Roman administration, Berenice itself formed an entire district with its own prefect, who was called Praefectus Berenicidis, or P. montis Berenicidis.

 Despite its favorable location, after the 6th century the port was abandoned and the bay has since nearly filled with sediment; it has a sand-bar at its entrance that can only be crossed by shallow-draft boats.
 The gemsites on Zabargad Island are flooded.